SSWConsulting/SSW.People.Profiles/Partho-P-Das/Partho-P-Das.md

 quote:  "Long Live SSW!"
 ---

-Partho has shipped a variety of products during his time at Microsoft.(VS Online, VS Platform, Hyper-V, Silverlight/Compact Framework runtimes, J# language tools, MSBuild, MSI, etc.).
+Partho has shipped a variety of products during his 14 years at Microsoft.
+He was the Engineering Manager for Azure DevOps Release Management v1 & Log analytics & search services.
+Prior to that he helped ship VS Platform, Hyper-V, Silverlight/Compact Framework runtimes, J# language tools, MSBuild, MSI, etc. products.

+He has in depth experience on building secure & scalable services on Azure.
+His current area of focus is shipping snappy modern front-end using Angular & NgRx.

-He is passionate about core engineering skillsets (TDD, Refactoring, Pair Programming, Emergent Design).
-He can code in F#/C#/TypeScript/PowerShell.
+He is passionate about core engineering skillsets: TDD, Refactoring, Pair Programming, Emergent Design, Legacy code refactoring.
+He loves to mix and match OO and FP depending on the problem at hand.
+He is fluent in F#/C#/TypeScript/PowerShell.

 In his spare time, he enjoys investigating and hacking the inner workings of his mind.

 He stays in Brisbane with his owner, Kittu (a feisty grey tabby).